 In this demo, we walk through a high-level overview of the Databricks unified data analytics platform, including discussion of how open source projects including Apache SparkTM, Delta Lake, MLflow, and Koalas, fit into the Databricks ecosystem.
 We then cover the Data Science Workspace, launching Spark clusters, and collaborative notebook features, before shifting our focus to Delta Lake, time travel, and Databricks SQL.

 With Delta Lake on Databricks, you can build a lakehouse architecture that combines the best parts of data lakes and data warehouses.
 This simple, open platform both stores and manages all of your data and supports all of your analytics and AI use cases.
 In this demo, we cover the main features of Delta Lake, including unified batch and streaming data processing, schema enforcement and evolution, time travel, and support for UPDATEs/MERGEs/DELETEs, as well as touching on some of the performance enhancements available with Delta Lake on Databricks.

-In this demo, we walk through some of the features of the new Databricks SQL Analytics that are important to data analysts, including the integrated data browser, SQL query editor with live autocomplete, built-in data visualization tools, and flexible dashboarding and alerting capabilities.
-We also cover how SQL Analytics endpoints provide a high-performance, low latency, SQL-optimized compute resource that can power your existing BI tools like PowerBI and Tableau.
+In this demo, we walk through some of the features of the new Databricks SQL that are important to data analysts, including the integrated data browser, SQL query editor with live autocomplete, built-in data visualization tools, and flexible dashboarding and alerting capabilities.
+We also cover how Databricks SQL endpoints provide a high-performance, low latency, SQL-optimized compute resource that can power your existing BI tools like PowerBI and Tableau.